mmiz02/portfoliomachinelearning/2eda.md

 ## Method
 The dataset used was the [auto_mpg dataset](auto-mpg.csv) on Google Colab, using Python.

-The shape of the dataset was checked, showin 398 rows and 9 columns. df.info() was used to learn more about the dataset, showing that the 9 columns were mpg, cylinders, displacement, horsepower, weight, acceleration, model year, origin, and car name. mpg, displacement, and acceleration were floats, cylinders, weight, model year, and origin were integers, and horsepower and car names were objects.
+The shape of the dataset was checked, showing 398 rows and 9 columns. df.info() was used to learn more about the dataset, showing that the 9 columns were mpg, cylinders, displacement, horsepower, weight, acceleration, model year, origin, and car name. mpg, displacement, and acceleration were floats, cylinders, weight, model year, and origin were integers, and horsepower and car names were objects.
 The dataset used around 28kB of memory.

 df.head() was used to get a general idea of what the dataset looked like.